Summary Document: 4 page PDF Leadership & Care

 A — ADULT — The adult has responsibility to put a stop to this behavior for essential reasons.

-B — CHILD — The adult does not stop this behavior because it is the responsibility of the children to work together to solve this problem; the adult remains near to lightly assist if necessary.
+B — CHILD — The adult does not intercede immediately, because it is the responsibility of the children to work together to solve this problem; the adult could stay near to lightly assist if necessary.

 C — IGNORE — The adult lets it slide without calling attention to it.

-You may write the numbers 1-9 on a paper and decide A, B, or C.
+You may write the numbers 1-9 on a paper and decide A, B, or C when watching the video clip.

 I invite you to share your judgments with others to see if you agree upon these responsibility distinctions.
 There is no right answer here.
 What is essential is that the leadership team agree, so the children can understand the expectations.